chaos-polymtl/lethe/doc/source/examples/multiphysics/laser-melting/laser-melting.rst

 .. note::
-    The scanning path of the laser is defined using a Function exptression in the ``path`` subsection.
+    The scanning path of the laser is defined using a Function expression in the ``path`` subsection.

 .. code-block:: text